the-fellowship-co/facade/docs/getting_started/intro.md

 3. **Expose blocks to frontends** using gate, a GraphQL gateway.
 4. **Deploy blocks and gates** instantly using a single cli command.

 Byld isn't just a framework, though – we eliminate a lot of boilerplate code that tradinational backends require like transport, routing, messaging and infrastructure setup.
-Byld simplifies building backends by making you only write code that matters and let's you instantly deploy your backends without any additional setups.
+It simplifies building backends by making you only write code that matters and let's you instantly deploy your backends without any additional setups.

 ## Setting it up